Beamanator/RIPS-Duplicate-Merger-CExt/README.md

 ## Getting Started
 1. Run `npm install` to install the node packages in `package.json`
 1. Run `npm run build` to "build" the React app
+1. Load the built app into Google Chrome
+    - Open `chrome://extensions` in your browser
+    - Open "Developer Mode" (click switch in rop-right corner of the page)
+    - Click `Load Unpacked`.
-1. Open `chrome://extensions` in your browser, then click `Load Unpacked`.
-Now navigate to your `build` directory that was created in the previous step.
-Finally, click 'ok'.
+    - Navigate to your `build` directory that was created in the previous step.
+    - Finally, click 'ok'.

 Now you should have a new, working chrome extension!